 Harris himself acknowledges this objection, and holds fast to the view that the value of liberty should take precedence in this ‘clash of values’, despite these concerns (Harris 2014, 257).
 Taken simply as a clash of values between liberty and public well-being, Harris’s position in this debate might be construed as fetishizing liberty.
 However, the above Aristotelian interpretation of Harris’ arguments perhaps suggests a more nuanced picture.
 On this analysis, the freedom of fall is not simply relevant to the well-being of individuals who might be construed as having a prudential interest in performing an immoral act; this freedom, insofar as it is necessary for virtue, is also necessary for the possibility of eudaimonia and moral agency for anybody, even those who do not take themselves to have any prudential reason to perform immoral actions.

 To this point, I have outlined the Aristotelian interpretation of Harris’ argument without criticism, in order to develop what I take to be the most nuanced, and consistent form of his freedom to fall objection.
 Although the Aristotelian reading offers a response to this third objection, I shall not pursue it further.
 My justification for turning to an alternative freedom-based objection is that even the Aristotelian interpretation remains problematic for a number reasons.
 First, it rests on the controversial counterfactual external-state responsibility thesis.
 This thesis can be criticised from at least two angles.
 Consider first that the thesis implicitly incorporates the view that moral responsibility requires that one has genuinely accessible alternative possibilities, or what Fischer has called ‘regulative control’(Fischer and Ravizza 1998; Fischer 1999b).
 Even those who agree with Harris about the importance of regulative control for moral responsibility may nonetheless reject the counterfactual external-state responsibility thesis in the following way: They may argue that moral responsibility only requires that the agent has regulative control over whether it is they themselves, rather than a Frankfurtian intervention like the God Machine, that is the author of their action x; the agent need not, however, have regulative control over whether the act x would or would not be carried out simpliciter (which the presence of a Frankfurtian intervention would rule out).
 We may call the former responsibility counterfactual internal-state responsibility.
-Second, one may challenge Harris’ position more fundamentally, by denying that moral responsibility requires regulative control at all; it may only require what Fisher calls ‘guidance control’ which requires only that the agent’s action flow from their own moderately reasons-responsive mechanism (Fischer and Ravizza 1998, 207; Fischer 1999b).
+Second, one may challenge Harris’ position more fundamentally, by denying that moral responsibility requires regulative control at all; it may only require what Fischer calls ‘guidance control’ which requires only that the agent’s action flow from their own moderately reasons-responsive mechanism (Fischer and Ravizza 1998, 207; Fischer 1999b).
 Indeed, Frankfurt cases might be understood to provide motivation for this kind of view (Frankfurt 1969).